 charging guidelines.
 The importer or their agent is responsible for these fees, as well as any treatment, export or destruction of the goods, if required.

-Locating a site with an approved arrangement
+Finding an approved arrangement site

 Your customs broker or freight forwarder will have a list of the department’s approved arrangement sites.
 You or your agent must inform the department of your chosen approved arrangement site.
 Approved arrangement site operators should be aware of the department’s requirements.
 It is their responsibility to remove all contamination of biosecurity concern and conduct any disassembly for inspection, if required.